HospitalRun/hospitalrun.io/_posts/2016-11-15-hospitalrun-release-1.0.markdown

 So by now you're probably wondering, when are we ever going to ship HospitalRun 1.0?

 Well, we finally have some good news to share.
-After months of iterative requirements work with doctors, we have a GitHub project that defines [what we mean by "done" for release 1.0](https://github.com/HospitalRun/hospitalrun-frontend/projects/2).
+After months of iterative requirements work with doctors and partners, we have a GitHub project that defines [what we mean by "done" for release 1.0](https://github.com/HospitalRun/hospitalrun-frontend/projects/2).

 At our current pace, we're confident that HospitalRun 1.0 will be released by or before April 1, 2017; but with your help, it could be a lot sooner!